Auton (film series): Auton 3

 Lockwood and Natasha have returned from Sentinel Island, coming on shore in the town of Millhampton.
 Computers around the world are failing.
 They are being invaded by the Nestene Consciousness through Lockwood's implant.

 Meanwhile, the entire population of Millhampton has disappeared.
 They have been absorbed into the mind of another revived Nestene below the city.
 The only survivor is the real Winslet, who is still being used by the Nestenes at the local psychiatric hospital.

 Lockwood and Natasha are both being used by another psychic UNIT operative named Palmer to lead them to the heart of the Nestene activity.
 Palmer monitors their movements through a constant link with Natasha's mind.

 Meanwhile, Natasha is used by the Nestenes to lure Lockwood to the hospital, which the Autons are using as the centre of their operation.
 There the Auton Winslet is trying to free the Nestene energy from Lockwood's mind so it can infect every computer in the world and revive all the dormant Nestene creatures.
 Lockwood resists by convincing himself that everything he sees is a dream.

 When Dr. Arnold arrives, his resolve is broken.
 He is then forced to sacrifice his own life to destroy the Nestene plan.

 Reception

 Unlike the previous two films, Auton 3 received much more negative reviews from critics.
-Doctor Who Magazine heavily criticized the production, focusing on the writing and stated that it "shamelessly cribbed from The X-Files".
+Doctor Who Magazine heavily criticised the production, focusing on the writing and stated that it "shamelessly cribbed from The X-Files".
 Modern criticism has also continued the negative trend, with Dylan Rees stating in the book Downtime - The Lost Years of Doctor Who that the film was "a mess from start to finish" and that the direction was stilted and poor.

 However, Dreamwatch would give the film a positive review, with Richard McGinlay stating that it was "powerfully realized and performed".